 Some clinicians were sceptical at first, she said, but many now believed it was useful.
 ‘It allows GPs to have quick clinical conversations with consultants, with the patient present in the room, about whether or not a patient needs to be admitted and enables consultants to advise on alternative courses of action if necessary.’

 One GP using the scheme, Dr Jonathan Bench, had used it in a case with a new patient coming in with pain in her lower left abdomen, who had a history of diverticular disease.

-A spokeswoman said: ‘After talking through her symptoms with her, he had a dilemma – should he send this patient to hospital bearing in mind it was a Friday afternoon and the nearest hospitals are the best part of an hour away.'
+He said: ‘After talking through her symptoms with her, I had a dilemma – should I send this patient to hospital bearing in mind it was a Friday afternoon and the nearest hospitals are the best part of an hour away.'

-After a conversation with a consultant, Dr Bench spoke to a specialist 'who advised him not to send the patient straight to hospital to be admitted on that afternoon'.
+After a conversation with a consultant, Dr Bench spoke to a specialist 'who advised me not to send the patient straight to hospital to be admitted on that afternoon'.

-'Instead the patient was booked in for the following day for a scan and some blood tests, was seen immediately and did not have to stay overnight which would have been the case had she been referred the previous evening,’ the spokeswoman said.
+'Instead the patient was booked in for the following day for a scan and some blood tests, was seen immediately and did not have to stay overnight which would have been the case had she been referred the previous evening,’ Dr Bench said.

 Photo: JH Lancy